PromG-dev/.github/profile/README.md

 ## Hi there 👋

-This organization is all about enabling multi-dimensional process analytics using multi-layered event knowledge graphs.

-You can find the demo for the tool `PromG' shown on an example dataset (BPIC'17) [here](https://www.youtube.com/watch?v=EKXFqHtW3Xw&t=6s).
+Over here we are developing PromG, a tool enabling you to perform multi-dimensional process analytics by exploiting a multi-layered Event Knowledge Graph.

+To learn more about this tool, we have prepared a demo video which you can find (here)[https://www.youtube.com/watch?v=EKXFqHtW3Xw&t=6s].
+In this demo, we illustrate PromG on the BPIC'17 dataset.

+The repository contains the source code (PromG-core) which can be installed as a Python package using `pip install promg' and several example analyses.

 <!--